Troubleshooting Workbot for Slack

 # Workbot offline

 At times, you may find that despite having an active recipe or connection, Workbot appears to be offline.
-This is usually temporary - he might be undergoing maintenance, or gone out for a coffee break!
+This is usually temporary.

-Occasionally, reconnecting your Workbot connection helps to get him back online.
+Occasionally, reconnecting your Workbot connection helps to get it back online.
 Reconnect just like how you would reconnect to Slack.
 Navigate to Connections, find the Workbot connection, disconnect, and connect again.

 # Custom bot recipe not triggered